forax/java-guide/guide/chapter22-variance.md

 You can note that this is similar to using List as parameter instead of using ArrayList.
-Using a type less precise allow the user code to call with geenrics with different type arguments.
+Using a type less precise allow the user code to call with generics with different type arguments.

 Apart in case of overriding, never, never use a `? extends`/`? super` as a return type.
 Otherwise, every developers that use your method will have to